CosmWasm/book/src/basics/good-practices.md

 cw-multi-test = "0.13.4"
 ```

-There is one additional change in this file - in `crate-type` I added "rlib". "cdylib" crates cannot be used as typical
+There is one additional change in this file - in `crate-type` we've added "rlib". "cdylib" crates cannot be used as normal
 Rust dependencies.
 As a consequence, it is impossible to create examples for such crates.

 Now go back to `src/msg.rs` and add a new derive for all messages: